RailsThemesArchived/railsthemes_installer/README.md

 Not sure if this will work for Windows users due to invoking tar on the command-line instead of using native Ruby.
 This is something that we can change going forward, just a matter of time.

-## Developer notes
+## Committer notes

-To cut a release, I've been using the gem-release gem:
+To cut a release, use the gem-release gem:

-    installer> gem bump --version patch --tag --release
+    installer> gem bump --version patch

+    Inspect the commit created.
+This is the last chance before pushing to the repo.

+    installer> gem tag

+    Inspect the tag created, if you wish.

+    installer> gem release

 Changing patch to minor or major as useful.
 For more thorough documentation, see [gem-release](https://github.com/svenfuchs/gem-release).